MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

 ---
 title: Create a transformation in Azure Monitor
-description: Create a transformation in Azure Monitor
+description: Create a transformation in Azure Monitor and add it to a data collection rule (DCR)
 author: bwren
 ms.author: bwren
 ms.topic: conceptual